UAE’s president-designate for UN COP28 offers full-throated defense of nation hosting climate talks

 He added: “We don’t become passionate or ideological or so emotional.
 We’re business-oriented.
 We’re results-driven.”

 Al-Jaber, a 50-year-old longtime climate envoy, is a trusted confidant of UAE leader Sheikh Mohammed bin Zayed Al Nahyan.
-He’s been behind tens of billions of dollars spent or pledged toward renewable energy in this federation of seven sheikhdoms on the Arabian Peninsula — and also leads an oil company that pumps some 4 million barrels of crude a day and hopes to expand to 5 million daily.
+He’s been behind tens of billions of dollars spent or pledged toward renewable energy in the federation of seven sheikhdoms on the Arabian Peninsula — but also leads an oil company that pumps some 4 million barrels of crude a day and hopes to expand to 5 million daily.

-Addressing the world’s reliance on crude oil, al-Jaber issued a challenge to the audience listening to him at Dubai’s Museum of the Future: Tell him how to immediately stop the use of all fossil fuels.
+Addressing the world’s reliance on crude oil, al-Jaber issued a challenge to the audience listening to him at Dubai’s visually striking Museum of the Future: Tell him how to immediately stop the use of all fossil fuels.

 “Some are promoting the fact that we can just unplug the world from the current energy system and with a flick of a switch, we can just initiate a new energy system,” he said.
 “That doesn’t work.
 It won’t work. … So we need to sober up and be more realistic and more practical.”